vectordotdev/vector/rfcs/2021-10-14-9811-vrl-performance.md

 - [ ] Submit a PR with spike-level code _roughly_ demonstrating the change for referencing counting.
 See [here](https://github.com/vectordotdev/vector/pull/9785).
-- [ ] Submit a PR with spike-level code _roughly_ demonstrating the change for the VM.
 - [ ] Optimise the relevant stdlib functions.